 And the finish can be much more even and more robust than conventional liquid paint.

-It is much more environmentally friendly too as there is no carrier fluid to evaporate, so it emits fewer volatile organic compounds.
+It is much more environmentally friendly, too, as there is no carrier fluid to evaporate, so it emits fewer volatile organic compounds.

 There are several points to consider when choosing the colour for your aluminium bi-fold doors or windows.

-First is to choose a colour that blends in well with the existing scheme.
+The first is to choose a colour that blends in well with the existing scheme.
 Combinations that clash is rarely a good choice.
 The colours should complement each other and bring out the best in the style of the property.

 For a more relaxing colour scheme, choose neutral tones, while dark or intense colours can often enhance a modern, contemporary building.